 Taking account of your views

-Our activities are also informed by CROS (Careers in Research Online Survey) and PIRLS (Principal Investigators and Research Leaders Survey).
-The CROS survey is a national biennial survey of contract research staff.
+Our activities are informed by CROS (Careers in Research Online Survey) and PIRLS (Principal Investigators and Research Leaders Survey).
+These surveys are conducted biannually across the sector and their outcomes are often used to support policy change and new initiatives for researchers.
+CROS aims to capture the views of research staff employed on fixed-term or open-ended contracts.
 The results from participating institutions are aggregated and published in a cross-sector report.
-We have participated in the survey since 2009.
+We have participated in the survey since 2009, and an aggregate report collating feedback from the last 5 surveys was published by Vitae in September 2017.